 As the name suggests, Design It Yourself is the best gift basket company for personalizing a gift basket.

-GourmetGiftBaskets.com has a wide-ranging selection of beer, wine, champagne and cocktail mixes.
+GourmetGiftBaskets.com has a wide-ranging selection of beer, wine, champagne and cocktail mixes, and a host of vegan and kosher options.

 The Bloody Mary basket is perfect for brunch lovers and comes with snacks like summer sausage and jalapeño cheese, while the Microbrew Beer Bucket includes some classics alongside lesser-known brews.

-We spent 30 hours researching and reviewing comparable gift baskets from 11 companies to find the best and most delicious gift ideas.
-Writers at Top Ten Reviews have covered and compared gift baskets for several years, and this is a product that we’re familiar with.
+We spent 30 hours researching and reviewing comparable gift baskets.
 We bought the gift baskets and took careful notes on the baskets each company offers, the shipping options available and how the baskets were delivered to our offices.

 Because receiving a gift basket is an experience that includes the wrapping and design of the basket, we chose not to conduct a purely blind taste test.
 Instead, our testers commented on the baskets and overall food selection, in addition to the taste, as part of their comments.